Camp Lejeune Compensation For Contaminated Water

 Anyone exposed to the drinking water at Camp Lejeune during this period is entitled to compensation for the injuries, illnesses, diseases, and health conditions caused by the contaminated water.
 However, there is a narrow time window to take advantage of new legislation that permits Camp Lejeune lawsuits.
 Filing a Camp Lejeune water contamination lawsuit does not affect your VA benefits eligibility.

 Milberg attorneys based locally in North Carolina are available to answer your questions and let you know if you qualify for legal action.
-To speak with a lawyer, please contact us.
+To speak with a lawyer, please complete the contact us form or call (866) 488-5595

 The Camp Lejeune Justice Act